kingsleyh/pg_filters/README.md

     );

    let sql = filters.sql();
-    assert_eq!(sql, " WHERE age > 18 AND name = 'John' ORDER BY name ASC LIMIT 10 OFFSET 0");
+    assert_eq!(sql, " WHERE name = 'John' OR age > 18 ORDER BY age DESC, name ASC LIMIT 10 OFFSET 0");
 ```

 ### Note

-* filter rules are sorted by column so in the above case age goes first and then name (with the AND conditional operator) - where you might have expected `name = 'John' OR age > 18` because of the sorting it put age first so `age > 18 AND name = 'John'`
+* filter rules are applied in the order which they are supplied

 Along with the sql it also returns objects containing the pagination, sorting and filtering that has been applied e.g :